Update Service questions

 Yes, you will need to write all the addresses you have lived at in the last 5 years on your application form, including your term time addresses.
 For campus addresses you need to include your residence, block number, flat number and room number.

 You can find a UK postcode or address be using the Royal Mail's postcode finder: http://www.royalmail.com/find-a-postcode

 If you have a Disclosure obtained through another University department, which is less than 2 years old, then we may be able to accept it.
-You should bring your original copy into the WV Office to check, together with your University ID card.
+You should bring your original copy to Student Services Reception and ask them to take a copy to pass onto us.
 If you have a Disclosure obtained through another organisation, you will need to re-apply through Warwick Volunteers.

 You will receive your Disclosure certificate in the post.
-You should keep your Disclosure in a safe place.
-Warwick Volunteers receives confirmation if the check it clear or contains information.
+You should keep your Disclosure in a safe place as you will need to show it to the school or community organisation before you start volunteering.
+Warwick Volunteers receives confirmation if the check is clear or contains information.